freezy/dmd-extensions/README.md

   - `port` - COM port, e.g. `COM3`
 - `[pin2dmd]` Options for the RGB24 PIN2DMD display
   - `enabled` - If false, doesn't bother looking for a PIN2DMD
+  - `delay` - Delay in milliseconds to wait after loading a palette.
 - `[video]` - Allows creating an .avi video from the DMD frames.
   - `enabled` - If enabled, write to an .avi file.
   - `path` - Path to folder or .avi file.
 If a folder is given, it will create